Higher and foundation tiers

 The halogens are fluorine, chlorine, bromine and

 iodine.
-Astatine at the bottom of group 7 is a very rare and highly radioactive element; its most stable isotope has a half-life of just over 8 hours.
+Astatine at the bottom of group 7 is a very rare and highly radioactive element and it is very unlikely that you will ever come across it; its most stable isotope has a half-life of just over 8 hours.

-The halogens are all very reactive elements and are not found as elements in nature, instead they are
+The halogens are all very reactive elements and are not found as pure elements in nature; instead they are

-found combined in compounds in rocks and minerals.
+found combined in various compounds in rocks and minerals.

 in the lab.

 The halogens "go around in pairs"- that is they form molecules made up of two atoms as shown in the image.
-These diatomic molecules or two atom molecules are quite common for non-metal elements e.g. oxygen, nitrogen and hydrogen also form these diatomic molecules in the elemental state.
+These diatomic molecules or two atom molecules are quite common for non-metal elements e.g. oxygen, nitrogen and hydrogen gases also form these diatomic molecules.

 The table below lists the melting and boiling points of the halogens.
-The trend or pattern is fairly obvious, as we go down the group the molecules get larger and the relative mass increases.
+The trend or pattern is fairly obvious, as we go down group 7 the halogen molecules get larger and the relative mass increases.
 Larger molecules will result in stronger intermolecular bonding and this along with the increase in relative mass results in higher melting and boiling points.

 Halogen | Colour | Melting point/0C | Boiling point/0C | state at room temperature |